 One of the most daunting aspects of doing business as an entrepreneur is coming to the realization that your company is failing and needing to decide whether to salvage or close up for good.
 Business owners must often review their operations to determine how sustainable the business is.
 When the business is no longer profitable due to a poor economic situation, strong competition, or other factors, it is essential that a business owner knows how to close a business the right way.

 The dissolution of a business involves a step-by-step process.
 Knowing how to close a company will save you from any potential lawsuit, loss of business and personal reputations, and excessive charges.
 Whether it is an LLC or a corporation or a sole proprietorship, this checklist will guide you all the way through the dissolution of your business.

 Before arriving at the decision to close your company, it is essential to assess the debt obligations and financial strengths of your business.

 Seek expert advice or do research on the internet.
-Before finalizing your decision to close your business, speak with an attorney, an accountant or other business advisor.
+Before finalizing your decision to close your business, speak with an attorney, an accountant, or another business advisor.
 Let your accountant review all financial aspects of your company and the possibility of preventing business failure.
 If closing your business is the last recourse, an attorney can guide you in complying with all legal requirements.

-Corporations may also need the votes of its shareholders to dissolve the business.
+Corporations may also need the votes of their shareholders to dissolve the business.
 The business documents of a corporation will determine the procedures required for closure.

 Finally, once you are sure about closing your business, start contacting your creditors and notify them of your plan.
 This enables your creditors to compute all outstanding debts.
 Before selling your company’s assets, discuss your liquidation plans with your creditor and talk about how you want to settle your debts.